Public Health Guidelines

 COVID-19 Vaccination Requirement

 Georgetown University requires all students, faculty and staff on Georgetown’s campuses or in a University-owned or operated building in the National Capital Region this fall to be fully vaccinated against COVID-19.
 Medical and religious exemptions have been granted in accordance with federal and local law.Back to Top

 Campus Access, Density and Physical Distancing

-Effective August 2, 2021, Main Campus and Medical Center buildings will be open at full capacity to all students, faculty, and staff, and will follow the same building access protocols that were in place prior to the pandemic.
-Some buildings, such as Main Campus residential buildings, the SCS campus at 640 Massachusetts Avenue NW, and all Law Center buildings, will continue to be accessed by GOCard only.
-Some buildings, including Yates Field House and the Scott K. Ginsburg Sport & Fitness Center and all Georgetown University libraries will continue to be closed to external community members and visitors through at least December 2021.
+Main Campus and Medical Center buildings are open at full capacity to all students, faculty, and staff and are following the same building access protocols that were in place prior to the pandemic.
+Some buildings, such as the School of Continuing Studies campus at 640 Massachusetts Avenue NW and all Law Center buildings, continue to be accessed by GOCard only.
+Main Campus residential buildings, Yates Field House, the Scott K. Ginsburg Sport & Fitness Center and all Georgetown University libraries will continue to be closed to external community members and visitors through at least December 2021.

-Physical distancing will no longer be required on our campuses, indoors or outdoors.
+Physical distancing is no longer required on our campuses, indoors or outdoors.
 We encourage individuals who are not fully vaccinated yet or who have an exemption to continue to practice physical distancing on campus.

 The University may limit capacity in certain large indoor venues at any time (e.g., Gaston Hall, McDonough Arena).Back to Top

 Classes are in-person, unless the course has been approved by the University to be taught online.Back to Top